namelivia/game-exercise/client/game/docs/README.md

 # To make an event handler

 Events need to be processed when being extracted from the queue, there are two places to decide what to do with them, the first is on the screen events dictionary defined above.
 The second one is `event_handler.py`.
-This file contains a dictionary called `handlers_map` in which Events are paired with their event handlers, event handlers are classes that extend from `client.primitives.event_handler.EventHandler` and need to define a handle function that will recieve and process the event.
+This file contains a dictionary called `handlers_map` in which Events are paired with their event handlers, event handlers are classes that extend from `client.engine.primitives.event_handler.EventHandler` and need to define a handle function that will recieve and process the event.

 Processing the event can be accesing the sound manager, the network manager, altering the client state, or calling new commands.